UCL/MPHY0026/doc/background/definition.rst

   Figure: "An electric current produced by radiofrequency ablates the tumor", by https://www.scientificanimations.com/, is licensed under `CC BY-SA 4.0`_.

-Interventional Radiologists, or Vascular and Interventional Radiologists peform their procedures in an Interventional Radiology Suite, or Vascular Suite, that is equiped with built-in large imaging devices.
+Interventional Radiologists, or Vascular and Interventional Radiologists perform their procedures in an Interventional Radiology Suite, or Vascular Suite, that is equiped with built-in large imaging devices.